 CONCLUSION: Use of the iAssist system in TKA results in an improved postoperative mechanical axis and decreased alignment variability compared to conventional instruments, without significantly increasing operative time.

 Orthopedics & Sports Medicine

 Kinney, Matthew C; Cidambi, Krishna R; Severns, Dustyn L; and Gonzales, Francis B, "Comparison of the iAssist Handheld Guidance System to Conventional Instruments for Mechanical Axis Restoration in Total Knee Arthroplasty."
 (2018).
-All Publications.
+Journal Articles and Abstracts.
 96.